 Assignment Percentage of Final Grade

 Participation 10%

-Homework - Textbook 10%

-Homework - eWBLM 10%
+Homework - eWBLM 20%

-Quizzes (4) 10%

-Portfolio tasks (4) 20%
+Portfolio tasks 25%

-Chapter tests (3) 20%
+Chapter tests 30%

-Comprehensive final exam (written) 10%
+Comprehensive final portfolio task 15%

-Final oral task 10%

 Total 100%

-Homework, Quizzes and Portfolio Tasks
+Homework and Portfolio Tasks

-In general, we will spend three weeks per chapter, except for the introductory chapters.
+In general, we will spend two weeks per chapter of Deutsch: Na klar!.
 Homework will be assigned on Connect and should be completed on a daily, regular basis to better prepare yourself for in-class participation.
-LearnSmart tasks on Connect are a good review of course content and preparation for quizzes and tests.
-For each chapter, there will be a quiz and a portfolio task.
-Timed quizzes will be completed online using either Connect or Canvas.
+LearnSmart tasks on Connect are a good review of course content and preparation for tests.
+For each chapter, there will be a test and a portfolio task (no portfolio task for chapter 8).
 Portfolio tasks will be written or oral tasks corresponding to themes of the chapter.
 These will be announced and submitted on Canvas.
-Activities submitted after the due date will not be accepted for full credit without appropriate documentation.
+Assignments submitted after the due date will not be accepted for full credit without appropriate documentation.